 Take Home Message

-- A U.S. doctor is prescribing an experimental anti-aging drug cocktail that includes the anti-aging drugs metformin, statins, rapamycin, aspirin and blood pressure medications.
+- A U.S. doctor is prescribing an experimental anti-aging drug cocktail that includes metformin, statins, intermittent rapamycin therapy, aspirin and blood pressure medications.

-- In addition to the anti-aging drug cocktail, the Chicago physician also recommends calorie restriction and exercise.
+- In addition to the anti-aging drug cocktail, Dr. Green also recommends calorie restriction and exercise.

-- At least two of the drugs in the cocktail has not yet been fully vetted for anti-aging purposes.
+- At least two of the drugs in the cocktail has not yet been fully vetted by the FDA for anti-aging purposes.

 - Rapamycin has not been thoroughly tested as an anti-aging drug.
 Researchers are currently testing the drug for this purpose in clinical trials.